Quick Weeknight Recipe: 5-Ingredient Chili

-I thought that simplicity was the best way to approach this recipe.
-So many of you are busy, especially on weeknights, and are looking for a simple and delicious recipe using ingredients you likely have on hand.
-A recipe that takes 30 minutes to make.
-A recipe that you can stretch for a few nights if need be, or freeze so you've got another meal waiting in the wings.
-This is that recipe.
-It may not be the most exotic chili you'll ever try, but it's a truly satisfying and tasty one-pot meal that I've actually made twice in the past two weeks.
-Since there's only two of us, we'll usually have two meals from one pot of chili and freeze the rest.
-And I love to doctor it up with fresh cilantro or parsley from the garden and a big dollop of sour cream.
+Here’s a recipe that takes 30 minutes to make — a recipe that you can stretch for a few nights if need be, or freeze so you’ve got another meal waiting in the wings.
+It might not be the most exotic chili you’ll ever try, but it’s a truly satisfying and tasty one-pot meal that I’ve actually made twice in the past two weeks.
+Since there are only two of us, we’ll usually have two meals from one pot of chili and freeze the rest.
+And I love to doctor it up with fresh cilantro or parsley and a big dollop of sour cream.

 For this recipe, you can use whichever beans you prefer.
-I like a mixture of black beans and kidney beans, so I used one can of each.
-As far as preparation goes, this is a pretty straightforward recipe, but do note that I cook the beef and onion together - the individual flavors compliment one another as they cook.
-And you'll notice I add the chili powder once the beef mixture is already cooked - it has a tendency to burn or become clumpy if you add it too early.
+I like a mixture of black beans and kidney beans, so I use one can of each.
+As far as preparation goes, this is a pretty straightforward recipe, but do note that I cook the beef and onion together — the individual flavors complement each other as they cook.
+And you’ll notice I add the chili powder once the beef mixture is already cooked since it has a tendency to burn or become clumpy if you add it too early.
 Last, this recipe does call for 1/4 cup of water.
-Some folks like their chili thicker than others, so start slow here.
-It's much easier to add more water than to take it away.
+Some folks like their chili thicker than others, so start slowly here.
+It’s much easier to add more water than to take it away.

 1 pound ground beef or turkey

 1/4 cup water

 2 (14-ounce) cans diced tomatoes

 2 (15-ounce) cans beans, rinsed and drained

 In a Dutch oven or large pot, cook the ground beef and onion over medium heat until the beef is browned, about 7 to 8 minutes.
 Stir every now and then to help crumble up the meat.